falodunos/AlcJournalApp/README.md

 - User Authentication - login and registration with Firebase email/pass auth system.
 - Create note on the go representing your ideas and emotions.
 A note has 'author', 'title', 'descrition', 'content', 'tags', 'creation date/time', and 'update date/time'.
 - View list of existing notes - note created in the past.
 - Edit/Update - Modify a given existing note and save changes ...

 - Delete - user can also delete an existing note ...
+# NOTE:
+- To delete an existing note, swipe the note either left or right, and the operation is successful.